 In the end stage of COPD, lung functionality has diminished to 30% or lower, and oxygen therapy will be needed.
 Simple activities of daily living become daunting or impossible to complete without exhaustion and breathlessness.
 The health care provider will want to keep a close eye on the individual throughout this stage, adapting the treatment plan to help the senior maintain the highest possible quality of life.
 Exercises such as tai chi or yoga could be encouraged to help the person stay active while remaining comfortable.

 One of the best ways to help seniors with COPD, and the families who care for them, is by working with a professional home care agency, such as Enhanced Home Care.
-Providing the highly skilled and experienced caregivers Kansas City families need, we assist those with COPD by:
+Providing the high quality senior care Overland Park families need, we assist those with COPD by:

 - Preparing nutritious meals per any dietary restrictions